Front Cover

 May joys thy steps attend,

-And may’st thou find in every
+And may’st thou find in every form a friend,

 With care unsullied be thy every thought